How systems self-emerge and self-configure for information exchange from 0 to 1 to n bits.

 Assumption 1: Information that can flow will flow.

 Information will always flow between systems, if it can, resulting in state change.
-If the positions and momenta of particles are represented numerically, the number of bits required to do so always increases.
+If the positions and momenta of particles are represented numerically, the number of bits required to do so always increases over time.
 Eventually the number of bits required to describe the system is the same as the number of components (and individual states of each component) i.e. it is incompressible and has entropy = log number of possible states.
 The entropy of the system tends to the maximum Kolmogorov complexity at which point there are no subsystems within the parent system, capable of interacting.

 Number of bits required to describe an open system plus number of bits it outputs > number of input bits.